digitalreasoning/stackdio_documentation/source/docs/webserver_guide.rst

 =========================

 This guide will help you quickly get the web portion of stackd.io running behind either Apache or Nginx.
-You should've already worked through the `quickstart guide <quickstart.md>`__ before running through the steps below.
+You should have already worked through the `quickstart guide <quickstart.html>`__ before running through the steps below.
 As with the quickstart, our focus is not entirely on building out a production-ready system, but merely helping you quickly get a system stood up to become familiar with stackd.io.
 Once you